h0ngcha0/liuhongchao.github.io/_posts/2020-12-25-cli-and-emacs.md

-Self described as "an extensible, customizable, free/libre text editor", [GNU Emacs](https://en.wikipedia.org/wiki/GNU_Emacs)'s infinite extensibility is enabled by a turing complete language called [Elisp](https://en.wikipedia.org/wiki/Emacs_Lisp), which also is used to write most of Emacs itself.
+Self described as "an extensible, customizable, free/libre text editor", [GNU Emacs](https://en.wikipedia.org/wiki/GNU_Emacs)'s infinite extensibility is enabled by a Turing-complete language called [Elisp](https://en.wikipedia.org/wiki/Emacs_Lisp), which also is used to write most of Emacs itself.
 This is similiar to how for example Bash achieves its extensibility through Bash script.
 Just like most of